Never Mind the Buzzcocks: Rounds

 The show usually consists of four rounds.
 The first round changed multiple times over the course of the show.
 In early series it was often Freeze Frame (where a music video was paused at a key point and teams had to guess what happened next) or I Fought The Law (where teams had to guess which of a given list of crimes or lawsuits a pop star had been involved in, and whether they'd won or lost their case).
 Later, it usually consisted of the teams being asked a question concerning a unique fact about a musical artist or artists, such as "Why did Girls Aloud once have to cancel a show?" or "What have we pixelated in this still from a music video?"
 Sometimes the teams are given options to pick from; at other times they have no help.
 Alternatively, the first round was 'Connections' in which the teams are asked to identify the connection between two bands or artists.
 Series 25 introduced sets of props for the guests to identify as being part of the answer.

 The second round is the Intros Round, wherein two members of a team (the captain and usually the musical guest) were asked to convey the introduction of a song a cappella (but using vocal sounds for instruments rather than words) for their teammate to guess.
 During the Christmas specials, the teams were often given instruments with which to play, though they are usually inappropriate or toy instruments.

 The third round is usually the Identity Parade, though this was occasionally replaced by a few other alternative rounds.
 The audience was shown a video of a musician (often a member of an old band or a "one hit wonder" singer), and the teams have to pick the correct person from a line-up of five people.
 The audience and people at home are the only ones to see the video, making it harder for the contestants.
 The host will go through each member of the line-up, giving them humorous names based on either the name of the musician in question or their song.
-When the series returned in 2021, the Identity Parade instead featured an entire band, with one impostor member who the teams had to identify.
+When the series returned in 2021, the Identity Parade instead sometimes included multiple members of a band or even the entire band.